 - Early Childhood.

-Notices of unfilled sector council vacancies will be posted here.
+Notices of unfilled sector council vacancies will be posted below.

 AEU Victoria's annual Branch Conference is the union's key decision-making forum, setting union policy and direction for the coming year.
 It is held in Term 3 each year.

-Delegates have been nominated from the schools, TAFE, early childhood and adult provision sectors.
-The deadline for nominations was 12pm, Monday March 6.
-View the nomination form here.
+Delegates are nominated from the schools, TAFE, early childhood and adult provision sectors.

 The AEU is governed by its rules, which determine the regulation and authority of the union's decision-making bodies and of individuals within the AEU.
-The Rules of the Union are subject to the provisions of the relevant legislation.
-Find them here.
+The AEU Rules are subject to the provisions of the relevant legislation.
+You can find the AEU Rules, including the resignation rule (Federal Rule 17) here.

 We will post any applications we make for changes to branch rules here.

 Notice of alteration of AEU Vic Branch Rules

 The AEU Vic Branch has lodged an application with the Fair Work Commission on 30 August 2018 to alter the AEU Vic Branch Rules.
 A copy of the proposed amendments are available from the AEU Victoria upon request.

 - The rule change, made in 2013 to comply with Fair Work legislation, can be downloaded here.